What State Has The Most Bordering States

 Cultural Exchange

 Cultural exchange is a natural outcome of shared borders.
 States that border each other often have overlapping cultural traditions, dialects, and cuisines.
-This cultural exchange can enrich the lives of residents and foster a sense of regional identity.
+This cultural exchange can enrich the lives of residents and build a sense of regional identity.
 Tennessee, with its rich musical heritage, has significantly influenced the culture of its bordering states.

 Infrastructure Development